BharathL2/Phishing-Detection-AI-Chat/README.md

 - Optional legacy path (Docker/index.py) shows microservice architecture
 ## 🚀 Quick Start (Windows PowerShell)

-Run the standalone demo backend on port 5050 and the static UI on 8081.
+Preferred dynamic setup: run the unsupervised backend on port 5071 and the static UI on 8081 (the UI defaults to 5071).
+You can still run the classic demo on 5050 if needed.

 1) Install dependencies (one-time):